Go Back Up

 • While a membership fee is often more affordable than traditional health insurance, some medical services aren't covered.
 This means patients could end up paying out-of-pocket if they go to a specialist, urgent care, or the hospital.

-• If a patient has a DPC membership with an HDHP that comes with a health savings account (HSA), they can't make contributions to their HSA.
+• If a patient has a DPC membership with an HDHP that comes with a health savings account (HSA), they can't make contributions to their HSA in most states.

 Who is DPC best for?

-Given that DPC physicians don't accept insurance like Medicare or Medicaid, younger, middle-income patients typically benefit more from direct primary care than older or low-income patients.
-According to the Center for Optimizing Rural Health (CORH), DPC practices are also more than concierge medicine due to physician shortages and affordability.
-Therefore, rural areas significantly benefit from DPC physicians and practices.
+Given that DPC physicians don't accept insurance like Medicare or Medicaid, younger, middle-income patients typically benefit more from DPC than older or low-income patients.

-Concierge medicine, concierge care, or boutique medicine, is another membership-based model that provides premium care to patients who can afford it.
+CM, concierge care, or boutique medicine is another membership-based model that provides premium care to patients who can afford it.

-Patients pay an annual fee to receive greater access, attention, and care from a concierge primary care doctor.
+People pay an annual fee to receive greater access, medical attention, and patient care from a concierge primary care doctor.
 With smaller patient lists and more time on their hands, these doctors can focus on building long-term, personal relationships with their patients.

 Unlike DPC doctors, concierge physicians charge a patient's insurance company for their visit in addition to charging a membership fee.
 This allows concierge medical practices to have two forms of revenue while giving patients the help they need to pay for any services not covered by their membership fee.

-Let's go over some of their pros and cons as well.
+Here are some of their pros and cons.

 The pros of CM: